Motorcycle Maintenance: How to Clean a Motorcycle

 When ask how most people clean their motorcycle, they usually say that wiping it with a clean cloth and then polishing it is the perfect way to go.
 But nothing beats a regular wash.
 The best way to clean a motorcycle is to wash all of its parts very well.
 A wishy-washy way of cleaning your vehicle will only result to very poor maintenance.
 In fact it will only lead you to washing it frequently, which will take much of your time when you could be doing something else.
 Before starting to wash, remember to cool down your engine and your pipes.
 Washing immediately can damage your engine due to spotting and streaking.

-Cleaning Your Motorcycle
+Cleaning Your Motorcycle as Part of the Motorcycle Maintenance

 - Rinse of the mud or heavy soil with some light water hosing.
 Scrubbing your motorcycle when there is still considerable dirt will only scratch over paint which you won’t find pleasing at all.
 Washing is very important to ensure that you will be able to reach tight places otherwise unreachable when just wiping with a cloth.
 You’ll be able to ensure that accumulated dust in there gets discharged of.